-Community awareness on the

-issue of child labour and knowledge of social protection schemes has increased.
-Community priorities have changed and now parents are sending their children to school.
-Kala Jattha was also able to put pressure on local mates not to traffic any child for labour.
+Community awareness on the issue of child labour and knowledge of social protection schemes increased. has Community priorities have changed and now parents are sending their children school.
+Kala Jattaha was also able to put pressure on local mates not to traffic any child for labour.
 The communities are now aware of children rights.